The last few years have seen the biggest financial crisis for state governments in 50 years

 These conclusions are based on research released today by The Government Performance Project (GPP), the nation's only comprehensive, independent analysis of how well each state government is managed.
 The project is funded by The Pew Charitable Trusts.

-The state report card, "Grading the States 2005", said that despite the gridlock, Minnesota earned a B+ on a scale of A-F for its management of Money, People, Infrastructure and Information, higher than most states.
-All 50 states received grades in the GPPÂs report, which can be found at http://results.gpponline.org/Minnesota and in the February issue of Governing magazine.
+The state report card, "Grading the States 2005," gave Michigan a B+ on a scale of A-F for its management of Money, People, Infrastructure and Information.
+That placed it higher than all but six other states.
+All 50 states received grades in the GPPÂs report, which can be found at http://results.gpponline.org/Michigan and in the February issue of Governing.

-The GPP report, the result of a year of research by a team of academics and journalists, is designed to allow state leaders to identify their stateÂs strengths and weaknesses, and to compare the performance of their state to others.
-All citizens are affected by how efficiently their state is governed.
+The report, the result of a year of research by a team of academics and journalists, is designed to allow state leaders to identify their stateÂs strengths and weaknesses, and to compare the performance of their state to others.

 The GPP used data from different sources: (1) an online survey filled out by designated state managers, (2) a systematic analysis of public documents, and (3) interviews with legislators and executive officials, independent citizen groups and academics.
 (Note to journalists: please see methodology below for detailed information on process.)

-To view the complete report on Minnesota and to compare its performance to the other 49 states, see http://results.gpponline.org/Minnesota.
-The February issue of Governing magazine also reports on the state grades at http://www.governing.com.
+To view the complete report on Michigan and to compare its performance to the other 49 states, see http://results.gpponline.org/Michigan.
+The February issue of Governing magazine also reports on the state grades at http://www.governing.com on January 31.

 The Pew Charitable Trusts (http://www.pewtrusts.com) serve the public interest by providing information, policy solutions and support for civic life.
 Based in Philadelphia, with an office in Washington, D.C., the Trusts make investments to provide organizations and citizens with fact-based research and practical solutions for challenging issues.
 With approximately $4.1 billion in dedicated assets, in 2003 the Trusts committed more than $143 million to 151 nonprofit organizations.